ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part01.md

 ```

 - Then you will end up with two files, one being the `private key` which you never ever share and the other will be the `public key`
-- Copy and paste all the scrambled numbers and text from the `public key` each time on the line under `Allow public-key authentication only` for each Pi
+- Copy and paste the `public key` before each installation of Ubuntu to `Allow public-key authentication only` for each Pi
-- This will allow SSH without a password onto each Pi like this `ssh -i ~/.ssh/<your private key name> <your pi username@<your private ip or domain name> | ssh -i ~/.ssh/pi8s ortelius@pi01.pangarabbit.com`
 - Then add this config to `.ssh/config`

 ```shell